nasa/instructions/docs/INSTRUCTIONS.md

 ---THIS IS THE MOST COMMON REQUEST---

-Need: *If you need to add a new open-sourced repository to github.com/nasa that has already been approved via the software release authority process.*
+Need: <i>If you need to add a new open-sourced repository to github.com/nasa that has already been approved via the software release authority process.</i>

 Process: Make or modify a request to start a new repository in github.com/nasa via the <a href="https://idmax.nasa.gov/nams/asset/227756">NAMs request</a>.
 Please give it a useful name and good documentation!
 We'll create a blank repository for you to put the code into.
 Please note that you will not be able to get to that link if you are not inside the NASA firewall.
 In your NAMs request, please include all the required metadata describing the respository listed in the "REPO" section above.
 If this is the first repository you're open sourcing, you might also want to read through the longer description of how to supply the metadata <a href="https://github.com/nasa/instructions/blob/master/docs/about_section_instructions.md"here</a>.
 <hr>